Generalized Anxiety DisorderFeb 19 • 2019

 - Avoidance of attending school or other activities

 - Strained friendships or family relationships due to fears and reassurance seeking

 - Excessive time spent on, and elevated distress around, homework or activities

 - General decline in quality of life

 - Unusual or overly focused interests often related to areas of worry

-- Frequent checking about current affairs, becoming an expert on identifying diseases, etc.
+- Frequent checking behaviours (e.g., current affairs, identifying diseases, relationships)